 Fall is a big time for many food pantries needed to stock the shelves and this year, especially, they will serve many families.
 Our goal is to inspire as many people as possible to donate to your local food pantry to help local families this month!

 It seems that every day I find myself reading more and more posts about local food pantries - people waiting in lines for hours to pick up items, pantries not having enough in stock to help families.
 And with many families having to file for unemployement during this past year, pantries will need all the donations they can get to keep up with demand going into the Fall.

 Remember, when schools closed last March, many children and families who depended on meal assistance through the schools had to do without for quite a while.
 And now, with many schools offering online classes, families are once again facing that same struggle trying to keep healthy meals on the table.

 Kids who don't have enough food are more likely to get sick and aren't able to concentrate in school.
 According to Feeding America, 18 MILLION live in households that struggle to put food on the table.

 This year, those kids and families need US to make a difference.

 And I want to make it easy for anyone to help -- Doing a food drive in your area can be completed in less than 1 hour!
 AND this can easily be done using a contactless pick-up so anyone can participate.

 How's that for easy :)

-Step 1: Print off these Neighborhood Food Drive Flyers.
+Step 1: Choose a Date & Print off these Neighborhood Food Drive Flyers.

-Here's a free printable food drive flyer for you -- just fill in the date you plan to collect your items!
+Grab this FREE printable food drive flyer, and fill in the date you plan to collect your items!